 - Progressive muscle relaxation

-Seeking for professional help, going for counselling therapy is another alternative to help kids learn coping skills so that they can face fear and worry less.
+Seeking professional help, going for counselling therapy is another alternative to help kids learn coping skills so that they can face fear and worry less.

 A caring relationship with you helps your child build inner strengths.
 Encourage your child to take small steps forward.